gamemanual0/gm0/source/docs/appendix/glossary.rst

             :alt: A REV Robotics High Strength Hex Hub
             :width: 200

+    Holonomic drivetrain
+        Holonomic drivetrains utilize mecanum and omni wheels in order for the robot to :term:`strafe <Strafe>` and turn.
+The most common holonomic drivetrain is a four wheel mecanum drive.

     HTD Belt
         HTD belt is a type of synchronous timing belt commonly used on drivetrains.